Business Area definition

 Business Area means any part of an adjacent area which is zoned for business, industrial or commercial activities under the authority of the laws of this state; or not zoned, but which consti- tutes an unzoned commercial or industrial area as defined in par.(k).
 In adjacent areas along the interstate system business areas shall be limited to commercial or industrial zones within the boundaries of incorporated municipalities, as those boundaries existed on September 1, 1959, and all other areas where the land− use as of September 1, 1959, was clearly established by state law as industrial or commercial.

-Business Area means an area outside municipal limits embracing all of the land on the same side of the highway on which one or more commercial or industrial activities are conducted, including all land within one thousand feet measured in any direction from the nearest edge of the actual land used or occupied for such activity, including its parking, storage and service areas, its driveways and its established front, rear and side yards, constituting an integral part of such activity and which is zoned, under authority of law, primarily to permit industrial or commercial activity.
-However, when one or more commercial or industrial activities are located within one thousand feet of a freeway interchange, the business area shall extend three thousand feet measured in each direction parallel to the freeway from the center line of the crossroad, but shall not extend beyond the limits of the established commercial or industrial zone.
+Business Area means an area that is outside municipal limits, that embraces all of the land on the same side of the highway on which one or more commercial or industrial activities are conducted, including all land within one thousand feet measured in any direction from the nearest edge of the actual land used or occupied for such activity, its parking, storage and service areas, its driveways and its established front, rear and side yards, that constitutes an integral part of such activity and that is zoned, under authority of law, primarily to permit industrial or commercial activity.
+If one or more commercial or industrial activities are located within one thousand feet of a freeway interchange, the business area shall extend three thousand feet measured in each direction parallel to the freeway from the center line of the crossroad but shall not extend beyond the limits of the established commercial or industrial zone.

 Business Area means any state, county or city in the United States and any foreign country, state or province in which, during the period of Employee’s employment with Company, Company conducts or is seriously evaluating whether to conduct business, including expansion of its business lines or services domestically or internationally.
 Employee acknowledges that as a member of the Company’s senior leadership team—and executive team—Employee’s services are integral to conducting business and expanding business domestically and internationally, and Employee plays a material role helping form TrueBlue’s strategy as well as the subsidiaries in which she has responsibility.